GaryBairead/Enumerate-Dotorg-Users/README.md

 Change the site URL from https://domain.com to your own domain.

-Copy & paste the script into a terminal.
+Copy & paste the [bash one liner](https://github.com/GaryBairead/Enumerate-Dotorg-Users/blob/master/enumerate) into a terminal, then hit Enter.

 ## Limitations ##

 Not really suitable for multisite networks or WordPress.com

+Some security plugins prevent usernames from being enumerated.